 Best Actress In a Leading Role

 Rooney Mara - The Girl with the Dragon Tattoo

 Michelle Williams* - My Week With Marilyn

 Can I say, I really wanted to pick Rooney Mara here?
-Can I say, I’m like a fan of Rooney Mara.
+Can I say, I’m a fan of Rooney Mara.
 Like a huge fan.
 Loved her performance; she was lights out hot.
-But can I say she was better than Noomi Rapace in the Swedish version?
+But can I say she was better than Noomi Rapace in the Swedish version of Tattoo?
 Actually, no I cannot.

 Best Actor In a Leading Role

 Demián Bichir - A Better Life